ska1296/cv-job-analyzer-pure-trpc/README.md

 - Check API usage limits (20 req/min, 300 req/hour)
 - Ensure network connectivity to the custom endpoint

-**File upload fails**
+**PDF processing fails**
-- Check file size (max 10MB)
+- Ensure file is a valid PDF with extractable text
-- Ensure file is a valid PDF
+- Check that base64 encoding is correct
-- Verify correct form field names
+- Verify PDFs are not password protected or corrupted